ESS-uzh/geoRpro/geoRpro/scripts/readme.txt

  B08_masked
  B12_masked

 #### Calculate ndvi and nbr indexes ####
  Calculate the indexes on the masked bands

 ### Stacks bands together ###
  Create rasters

+- driver_example_from_stack.json

+### Extract a band from a stack ###
+  The parameters Bands is a list that can accept one or more comma separate values (bands number)

+- driver_example_normalize.json

+### Extract bands from a stack ###
+  In this example we select the RGB bands of an hyperspectral cude (aviris-ng)

+### Normalize ###
+  This step takes the RGB from the previous step and normalize the values between 1 - 255 setting no data values to 0.
+It produces an 8-bit georaster